San Diego Hit-and-Run Accident Attorneys

 Hit-and-Run: Misdemeanor Cases

-Individuals who cause property damage during motor vehicle accidents have specific legal duties.
+California Vehicle Code 20002 governs how drivers involved in accidents resulting in property damage must interact with other parties.
 A party must not leave the scene of the accident, and the party must provide their driver’s license and vehicle registration.
 If a party does not provide this information, they may be charged with a misdemeanor.
 The person does not have to be responsible for causing the accident to face a misdemeanor charge.

-The Consequences of Hit-and-Run Convictions in San Diego
+The Consequences Of Hit-and-Run Convictions In San Diego

 A range of penalties may apply to hit-and-run convictions in California.
 The nature of the accident, the type of property damage, and the accident location can all affect the sanctions a defendant will suffer.
 The following penalties are common for individuals convicted of a hit-and-run misdemeanor offense under California Vehicle Code 20002: